zailfyer/Icarus_Mods/README.md

 DISCLAIMER: these mods are intended for Offline and/or solo play.
 It can potentially ruin the game for others when playing together, so please do not put yourself in that situation.
 If you play with a regular group and they all want it, please recommend all parties install the mod to prevent adverse effects.

 EASY INSTALLATION: use the mod manager by Jimk72 https://github.com/Jimk72/Icarus_Software

-MANUAL INSTALLATION: if you do not already have one, you need to create a new folder and name it 'mods' in the following directory - Disk > Program Files (x86) > steamapps > common > Icarus > Icarus > Content > Paks.
-Download desired .pak file, and drag and drop into the mods folder you created.
-Good to go! multiple .pak files in the mods folder can cause isues with mods